lightbend/sbt-whitesource/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Maintenance

+This project is active, it's not supported by [Lightbend's subscription](https://www.lightbend.com/subscription), and it's maintained by the [Tooling Team](https://github.com/orgs/lightbend/teams/tooling-team) at Lightbend.